kmacko265/business-performance-analysis-2023-2024/README.md

 ---

-# Final insights
+## Final Insights

-The analysis shows that markets and products are driven by different mechanisms: some primarily by order volume and others by order value.
-While volume-driven products can support customer acquisition, value-driven products are the main contributors to overall revenue.
-As a result, revenue performance should always be evaluated using volume and value metrics together rather than in isolation.
+- Business performance varies significantly across markets, with revenue driven by different mechanisms such as high order volume in some regions and higher average order value in others.
+- High sales volume does not necessarily translate into high revenue, as a smaller number of higher-priced products often contribute disproportionately to overall sales value.
+- Volume-driven products can support customer acquisition and activity, while value-driven products are the primary drivers of revenue performance.
+- Customer growth alone is not a sufficient indicator of long-term business health; repeat purchasing behavior provides additional insight into customer quality and sustainability.
+- Overall, revenue performance should be evaluated using both volume-based and value-based metrics together rather than relying on a single indicator.

 ## File Structure

+business-performance-analysis-2023-2024/
+├── README.md
+├── sql/
+│   ├── 01_market_performance.sql
+│   ├── 02_products_value_vs_volume.sql
+│   ├── 03_customer_growth_quality.sql
+│   └── 04_country_performance_revenue_orders_aov.sql
+└── visuals/
+    ├── revenue_by_country_2023_2024.png
+    ├── product_value_vs_volume.png
+    └── revenue_drivers_order_volume_vs_aov.png